hafaio/repub/README.md

 [![chrome](https://img.shields.io/badge/chrome-extension-orange)](https://chrome.google.com/webstore/detail/repub/blkjpagbjaekkpojgcgdapmikoaolpbl)
 [![license](https://img.shields.io/github/license/hafaio/repub)](LICENSE)

+> ⚠️ **schema version 4 not supported**: reMarkable is updating their backend gradually with a new schema.
+If you experience this issue, you should switch your extension to download the epubs, and upload them using an official app.
+You can follow progress to fix the issue [here](https://github.com/hafaio/repub/issues/23)

 A reMarkable ePub generator.
 This is essentially an open source version of [Read on reMarkable](https://chrome.google.com/webstore/detail/read-on-remarkable/bfhkfdnddlhfippjbflipboognpdpoeh).
 In contast to that extension, this will include images in the generated ePub